Published February 28, 2023

 One important development in the history of sports socks was the invention of the circular knitting machine in the 1890s, which made it possible to produce seamless socks with greater efficiency.
 This allowed for the mass production of socks and made them more affordable for the general public.

-The first sports socks specifically designed for athletic activities, like golf socks or baseball socks, were likely developed around the same time, as sports such as football and rugby were becoming more organized and popular in the late 19th and early 20th centuries.
-These early sports socks were likely made of wool or cotton and featured reinforced heels and toes for durability.
+The first sports socks specifically designed for athletic activities, like cotton gym socks, were likely developed around the same time, as sports such as football and rugby were becoming more organized and popular in the late 19th and early 20th centuries.
+These early custom team socks were likely made of wool or cotton and featured reinforced heels and toes for durability.

 As sports and athletic equipment continued to evolve over the years, so too did sports socks.
 Today, sports socks are made from a variety of materials such as synthetic fibers, and often feature compression technology and arch support.
 Moisture-wicking socks are even popular to enhance performance and comfort for athletes.